 For renters, if you can find another affordable place to live, in most cases you need to have first and last month’s rent available.
 And possibly a security deposit, too.
-For most of us, trying to save $2,000 or more can be incredibly tough.
+For most of us with an average income, trying to save $2,000 or more can be incredibly tough.

 And then you still have to physically move.
 This could mean hiring a moving company, renting a u-haul, or bribing your friends with beer and pizza (like we did).
 It can be done for cheap, but if you have a lot of furniture and/or are moving far away, it probably won’t be.

 Then maybe you’ll want to repaint or decorate.
 Maybe you’ll need different furniture or appliances to fit the new space.
 Maybe you’ll have to set up new utility accounts.

 All things that also come at a price.

 What Works In Your Current Home?

 There’s got to be something about your home that you like.
-Something that made you pick it in the first place.
+Something that made this the best place to live when you first picked it.
 (Assuming that you did choose to live there, that is.)

 Think back to when you first saw your home.
 What made you excited to move in?

 I remember loving how light and bright our place was.
 And then we painted the living room walls a dark

 So the last time our landlords were in to replace our floors and fix the mold issues, we asked them to paint our walls white again.
 Between that and a new set of curtains, it made our living room that much better.

-There is probably something similar that you can do to make your current home “work” at least a little bit better.
+There is probably something similar that you can do to make your current home at least a little bit more livable.

 What Doesn’t Work in Your Current Home?